 Appropriation or homage?

 In recent years, cultural appropriation is a buzzword that seems to be on everyone’s lips.
-There has been more awareness of how institutions, people, and groups have used racial, cultural, and ethnic stereotypes as an insult or negatively.
-A prime example is the debate about renaming the Washington Redskins.
+There has been more aware of how institutions, people, and groups have used racial, cultural, and ethnic stereotypes as an insult or negative.

 So, why are some references to Native Americans considered derogatory and others, well, just fine?

 The instances in this piece were carefully screened, using sources connected to the Native American or Indian community, to be positive connections.
 In the case of the aircraft, there was a genuine intent at the outset to reflect the best of the warrior mentality.

 There are other instances where a name or an emblem has been used distastefully.
 Images on a unit insignia or as a squadron nickname that reflect outdated and insulting stereotypes also is evident in the military.
 There are Scalp Hunters and too many patches that feature very insulting drawings.

 However, there is also genuine admiration and respect for the tradition of Native American warriors among the US military.
 We revere the Code Talkers and use the names of brave leaders and nations to denote strength of character and force.

 Keep Up with the Ins and Outs of Military Life